glennhenry/Rising-Cities-Server/README.md

 ## How to Play?

 As of now, it is still not playable.
-We are still stuck in the loading screen.
+We are still stuck in the game initialization.

 <img src="./loading.png" alt="Loading screen" width="400"/>